-Chia is the co-editor of Living with Myths in Singapore (2017) and has published articles in journals such as Archiv Orientální, Asian Ethnology, China Quarterly, History of Religions, Journal of Chinese Religions, Material Religion, and SOJOURN.
-His next book project is titled “Beyond the Borobudur: Buddhism in Postcolonial Indonesia.”
-The book focuses on the history and development of Buddhism in the world’s largest Muslim country since 1945.
+Chia is co-editor of Living with Myths in Singapore (2017) and has published articles in journals such as Archiv Orientální, Asian Ethnology, China Quarterly, History of Religions, Journal of Chinese Religions, Material Religion, and SOJOURN.
+His next book project, “Beyond the Borobudur: Buddhism in Postcolonial Indonesia,” focuses on the history and development of Buddhism in the world’s largest Muslim country since 1945.

 Living with Myths in Singapore.
 Singapore: Ethos Books, 2017.
 (Co-editor)

 “Museum and Hagiography: The Ashin Jinarakkhita Memorial Hall in Jakarta.”
 Material Religion 13, 2 (2017): 272-274.

 “Defending the Dharma: Buddhist Activism in a Global City-State.”
 In Singapore: Negotiating State and Society, 1965-2015, edited by Jason Lim and Terence Lee, 143-158.
 New York: Routledge, 2016.

 “Toward a Modern Buddhist Hagiography: Telling the Life of Hsing Yun in Popular Media.”
 Asian Ethnology 74, 1 (2015): 141-165.